thradams/cake/manual.md

 It is implemented in C23.

-Convertion to C11, C99 C89 not defined yet.
+Conversion to C11, C99 C89 not defined yet.

 ###  C23 \_\_has\_include